The History and Risks of Reinforcement Learning and Human Feedback: The Origins of Reward Models: Costs vs. Rewards vs. Preferences

-On the other hand, the reinforcement learning optimization methods used today are conceptualized around optimizing estimates of reward-to-go in a trial~\citep{sutton2018reinforcement}.
-Reward-to-go is an idea derived to mirror the notion of utility, which is a measure of rationality over time~\citep{briggs2014normative}.
+Reward-to-go follows the notion of utility, which is a measure of rationality~\citep{briggs2014normative}, modified to measure or predict the reward coming in a future time window.
 In the context of the mathematical tools used for reinforcement learning, utility-to-go was invented in control theory, specifically in the context of analog circuits in 1960~\citep{widrow1960adaptive}.
-These methods are designed around systems with clear definitions of optimality, which are numerical representations of goals of an agent, which is now in heavy contrast to reward models that aggregate multimodal preferences.
+These methods are designed around systems with clear definitions of optimality, or numerical representations of goals of an agent.
+Reinforcement learning systems are well known for their development with a discount factor, a compounding multiplicative factor, $\gamma \in [0,1]$, for re-weighting future rewards.
+Both the original optimal control systems stand and early algorithms for reward stand in heavy contrast to reward models that aggregate multimodal preferences.
 Specifically, RL systems expect rewards to behave in a specific manner, quoting~\citet{singh2009rewards}: \begin{quote} Rewards in an RL system correspond to primary rewards, i.e., rewards that in animals have been hard-wired by the evolutionary process due to their relevance to reproductive success. ...
 Further, RL systems that form value functions, ... effectively create conditioned or secondary reward processes whereby predictors of primary rewards act as rewards themselves...
 The result is that the local landscape of a value function gives direction to the system’s preferred behavior: decisions are made to cause transitions to higher-valued states.
 A close parallel can be drawn between the gradient of a value function and incentive motivation~\citep{mcclure2003computational}. \end{quote} To summarize, rewards are used in RL systems as a signal to tune behavior towards clearly defined goals.
-The core thesis is that agents' performances are closely coupled with notions of \textit{expected fitness}.
+The core thesis is that an learning algorithm's performance is closely coupled with notions of \textit{expected fitness}, which permeates the popular view that RL methods are \textit{agents} that act in environments.
 This view is linked to the development of reinforcement learning technology, exemplified by claims of the general usefulness of the reward formulation~\citep{silver2021reward}, but is in conflict when many individual desires are reduced to a single function.

 \begin{assumption} Increasing the score of raw reward measurements corresponds to better behaviors (or value functions learned under invariant reward transformation~\citep{ng1999policy}). \end{assumption}